rhysd/Shiba/README.md

 - The logo of this app came from [いらすとや](http://www.irasutoya.com/).
 - This app was inspired by [@mattn](https://github.com/mattn)'s [mkup](https://github.com/mattn/mkup).
-- This app refers [vmd](https://github.com/yoshuawuyts/vmd) a lot, which is a very simple markdown preview app built on Electron.
+- This app referred [vmd](https://github.com/yoshuawuyts/vmd) a lot at first, which was a very simple markdown preview app built on Electron.
-- Emoji pictures are from [arvida/emoji-cheat-sheet.com](https://github.com/arvida/emoji-cheat-sheet.com).
+- Emoji pictures were from [arvida/emoji-cheat-sheet.com](https://github.com/arvida/emoji-cheat-sheet.com).
 - The voice resource came from [効果音ラボ](http://soundeffect-lab.info/).